• Skip to main content

 • Tweet

-Teaching kids to respect diversity can be a challenge.
+Teaching kids to have a healthy respect for diversity can be a challenge.
 One of the most important lessons in regards to respecting and accepting diversity is we all may appear to be different on the outside, but we are all made up of the same things in the inside.
 It doesn’t matter if we are an adult or a kid, we all have feelings that can get hurt when we are teased, insulted, or hurt.
 Helping your child understand that we all have feelings and we all have differences is the cornerstone in guiding our kids to respect and accept diversity.
+Below are some diversity activities for kids and tips for helping kids respect diversity.

 parenting tips, diversity, acceptance, respect, antibullying, family focus blog